MikeOpenHWGroup/CORE-V_VERIF_DOCS/source/formal.rst

 OneSpin’s own compute infrastructure or on the Virtual Machines provided by IBM and managed by OpenHW.
 ACs from other member companies will run on the IBM Cloud and use OneSpin tools.

+..
+[15]
+   First week of January, 2020.

+..
+[16]
+   OneSpin White paper: Assuring the Integrity of RISC-V Cores and SoCs.
+   OneSpin Solutions, 2019.